WindJammer6/16.-Csharp-Learning-and-Unity-Prototype-2D-Game/README.md

 Unity C# syntax Unity project is where you can run the C# codes in the Unity editor Unity C# syntax leanr code archives comes with it

 In order to set up the Unity project, refer to 19.
-2D Unity Game, the section 'How to donwload and use a unity source code from gitihub in your unity editor/software'
+2D Unity Game, the section 'How to donwload and use a unity source code from gitihub in your unity editor/software' and for upload also

 Links sources when building the Unity game: https://www.youtube.com/watch?v=XtQMytORBmM&t=1s (Intro to Unity)